+Electricity is crucial for providing quality healthcare services.
+Decentralized renewable technologies will allow much of Africa to leapfrog into a world of clean and uninterrupted electricity supply.
 This is already happening.
 Population Services Kenya (PS Kenya) has provided solar power backup solutions to 23 privately-owned clinics within its network, offering financial assistance in the form of loans and business support to accelerate solar system ownership.
 This innovative model has helped the clinics work with solar power, uninterrupted by grid blackouts.

-This webinar will be useful for:
+This webinar is useful for:

 Private foundations that are interested in learning how to help health center grantees be more effective

 Development financing organizations interested in learning about how success in financing health outcomes depends on access to electricity

 Health organizations interested in learning about innovative solutions for electrification challenges

 Decentralized renewable energy companies interested in learning more about large potential markets

 This webinar is part of World Resources Institute’s Energy for Development workstream, which works with development organizations in East Africa and India to deploy clean energy.